 Sometimes I’m tempted to order a single dessert with two spoons.
 This time though, the two of us tucked into three different desserts.
 The Brasserie Midi’s grand dessert is a way of sampling a selection of dishes.

-Under normal circumstances I’d have been happy to stay with the crème brulee topped with cinnamon-laced apple and walnut ice cream.
+Under normal circumstances, I’d have been happy to stay with the crème brulee topped with cinnamon-laced apple and walnut ice cream.
 But chocolate cake with nut crumble and poached warranted an exception.
-At this point my girlfriend set down her spoon in surrender and sipped on a glass of jenever from Groningen’s Hoog Houdt distillery.
+At this point, my partner set down her spoon in surrender and sipped on a glass of jenever from Groningen’s Hoog Houdt distillery.